 Want to see how Lihue compares to other top cities in Hawaii?
 Explore all city regulations in Hawaii. →

-Short-term rentals (STRs) are heavily restricted in Lihue and throughout Kauai County.
+Short-term rentals are severely restricted in Lihue and throughout Kauai County.
 New short-term rental operations are NOT permitted outside of designated Visitor Destination Areas (VDAs).
 Any short-term rental of a room or home for less than 180 days is prohibited in most areas and cannot be applied for, with limited exceptions for properties within the VDA or those with existing non-conforming use permits.

 The County of Kauai has maintained strict regulations since 2009, limiting short-term rentals to specific tourism corridors including Princeville, Poipu, and the eastern Kapaa coastal area.
 Properties outside these designated zones that were legally operating before 2009 may continue under grandfathered non-conforming use certificates (NUCs), but no new applications are accepted.